Unmatched level of mass resolution and sensitivity

 Three times higher sensivity

-The new developments also allow for up to three times faster imaging.
+The latest developments also allow for up to three times faster imaging.
 Formerly time consuming image acquisitions take only a few minutes today.

 With the patented extended dynamic range (EDR) analyser technology, seven orders of magnitude of dynamic range can be achieved.
 Intensities of more than 100 ions per pulse per mass with an excellent linearity and reproducibility can be recorded.